 hazards and impacts.

-Preliminary use of the new web service will be for impacts studies and training programs with key stakeholders in the region.
-This will inform management decisions and inform the development of policy to address specific local hazards and impacts of climate change.
-In addition exchange visits to specialist institutions will help build regional capacity in climate compatible development, and help develop and strengthen research and regional support networks.
-Research findings, best practice and the web service will be further disseminated through workshops with key stakeholders and the provision of technical training for stakeholder staff.
+The scenarios, models and tools were initially used for impact case studies and training programs with key stakeholders in the region.
+This has provided examples of advice for regional managers and led to the development of policy briefs addressing specific local hazards and impacts of climate change.
+Exchange visits have also helped build regional capacity in climate compatible development, and helped develop and strengthen research and regional support networks.
+Research findings, best practice and the web service were further disseminated through workshops with key stakeholders and the provision of technical training for stakeholder staff.

-The project is funded by the Climate and Development Knowledge Network (CDKN ) and work will be carried out in partnership with the Caribbean Community Climate Change Centre (Belize), University of East Anglia (UK), University of the West Indies (Jamaica) and the Institute of Meteorology (Cuba)
+The project was funded by the Climate and Development Knowledge Network (CDKN) and work was carried out as a partnership between the Newcastle University (UK), the Caribbean Community Climate Change Centre (Belize), University of East Anglia (UK), University of the West Indies (Jamaica) and the Institute of Meteorology (Cuba).